tplopez/qgis-tutorial/docs/Tutorial2.md

 ### Back to [Main Page](https://mushimu.github.io/qgis-tutorial/)

-[^1]: All files to download in this page are State boundaries.
+[^*]: All files to download in this page are State boundaries.
 The only difference is the resolution.
-For instance, the boundaries in cb_2017_us_state_20m.zip are drawn at high resolution and the file will be quite heavy.
+For instance, the boundaries in cb_2017_us_state_20m.zip are drawn at high resolution and the file will be quite large.
 We are downloading the lowest resolution map since we will be just symbolizing the map.